 Upon returning from the coast, Firstenleit concurrently taught music at the Old Town School of Folk Music for 12 years, Rogers Park Montessori School age’s pre-K through 7th grade for three years, as well as the Governor’s home for one year.

-Neil continues his tireless and wildly popular weekly "Sing-Along with Electric Neil (a.k.a.
-Mr. Singer)" performances at the Lincoln Park Zoo, and “It’s Only Natural” the monthly concert at the Notebart Nature Museum as well making music at several of Chicago’s children’s hospitals including Rush, Children’s Memorial, Shriner’s, and Comer’s.
+Neil continues his wildly popular bi-weekly "Sing-Along with Mr. Singer performances at the Lincoln Park Zoo as well making music all over the Chicagoland area including several of Chicago’s children’s hospitals including Rush, Children’s Memorial, Shriner’s, and Comer’s.

 Firstenberger + Bartoleit = Firstenleit.

 The story began last millennium in the foothills of the Appalachian Mountains.
-Kerry Firstenberger was on the dean's list at Ohio University, excelling at painting and photography.
-Neil Bartoleit, who had just returned to the US from living in a squat house in Berlin, Germany, was washing dishes by day and playing in a punk band by night.
+Kerry Firstenberger was on the dean's list at Ohio University, excelling in painting and photography.
+Neil Bartoleit, had just returned to the US from Berlin, Germany where he'd been living in a squat house and was washing dishes by day and playing in a punk band by night.
 The two met, fell in love, and began their journey together.